BlackTea12/differential_drive_2wheels/README.md

 ![image](https://user-images.githubusercontent.com/41279501/172786305-cf9a1827-50f9-4d89-8c87-d0818cb687e6.png)

-- Kühne, Felipe et al. “Model Predictive Control of a Mobile Robot Using Linearization.” .
+:point_right: Kühne, Felipe et al. “Model Predictive Control of a Mobile Robot Using Linearization.” .

 The image shown above shows the overall system flow of how MPC is activated.
 Based on the equations given in the paper, .m file is written following the system flow.
 Here, differential drive model which is non-linear, is linearized using Taylor series expansion and then state x = [x, y, heading angle] and u = [v omega].